ChanlChanl

 // { label: "mixed", confidence: 0.8 } — 4 out of 5 runs agreed

-10. Prompt Chaining
+10. Prompt chaining

-This is how production AI systems actually work.
+Instead of asking the model to do everything at once, build a pipeline where each step handles one task and passes its output to the next.
 A single monolithic prompt that handles research, analysis, formatting, and quality checks is fragile.
 A chain of focused prompts is testable, debuggable, and individually improvable.

 typescript